milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 Just once

-He was a partisan during the “revolution” against the military dictatorship of Papadopoulos.
+He was a partisan during the revolution against the military dictatorship of Papadopoulos.

 ```js
 new Flux('milan2').close()